codepoet80/webos-mywatch/README.md

 ## change-log
 - 1.0.1 - Initial experimental release, re-factoring capabilities into seperate models, and implementing error handling and re-try logic.
+- 1.0.2 - App preferences are populated dynamically from a single source.
+Eventually this could come from a file.
+Improvements to .patch file.